 Does participant report any other source of income?
-Yes 🗆 If ves, list all sources and amount of income (SS, SSI, unemployment, child support, etc.): Is participant currently employed?
-Yes No
+If ves, list all sources and amount of income (SS, SSI, unemployment, child support, etc.): Is participant currently employed?
 If no, please provide unemployment documentation.

-Does participant have any of the following assets?
-Yes No Checking Savings IRAs CDs Interest/Dividends from checking/sav ings If yes to any resources listed above, verification must be provided.
+Yes No Does participant have any of the following assets?
+Yes No Checking Savings IRAs CDs Interest/Dividends from checking/savi ings If yes to any resources listed above, verification must be provided.
 Provide estimated value of each asset.
-Provide participant's average household monthly income amount. \$ Provide participant's average household monthly expenses (rent & utilities). \$ - Has participant attempted to identify other resources to secure housing assistant of the provide names of agency(s): Type of assistance: nce? 🗌 Yes 🗌 No Amount of assistance received: \$ If assistance is from another ESG Funded Agency, participant is not eligible.
-Is a signed lease agreement in participants' name provided?
-Is participants' rent subsidized?
-If yes, then participant is not eligible for ESG rental assistance. └─ Yes └─No └─ Yes ── No If participant is responsible for utilities, are they in the participants' name?
-If no, participant is not eligible for utility assistance. 🗌 Yes 🗌 No Was participant evicted from previous housing?
-Yes No

-Was participant evicted from previous housing?
-If yes, date of eviction.

-Was participant previously residing in a shelter, car, tent, woods, etc.?
-If participant resided in a shelter, documentation is needed.

-I understand that any assistance received is temporary and I will continue to be responsible for maintaining my living expenses.
-Also, I agree not to sublease the rental unit as long as ESG assistance is received.

-I certify that the information I have provided is true and correct to the best of my knowledge.
-Title 18, Section 1001 of the U.S. Code states that a person is guilty of a felony for knowingly and willingly making false or fraudulent statements to any department of the United States Government.
+Provide participant's average household monthly income amount. \$ Provide participant's average household monthly expenses (rent & utilities). \$ Has participant attempted to identify other resources to secure housing assistantly likely provide names of agency(s): nce?
+Yes No Type of assistance: Amount of assistance received: \$ If assistance is from another ESG Funded Agency, participant is not eligible.
+Is a signed lease agreement in participants' name provided? ☐ Yes ☐No Is participants' rent subsidized?
+If yes, then participant is not eligible for ESG rental assistance. ☐ Yes ☐ No If participant is responsible for utilities, are they in the participants' name?
+If no, participant is not eligible for utility assistance. ☐ Yes ☐ No Was participant evicted from previous housing?
+If yes, date of eviction. ☐ Yes ☐ No Was participant previously residing in a shelter, car, tent, woods, etc.?
+If participant resided in a shelter, documentation is needed. ☐ Yes ☐ No I understand that any assistance received is temporary and I will continue to be my living expenses.
+Also, I agree not to sublease the rental unit as long as ESG ass • I certify that the information I have provided is true and correct to the best of my know the U.S. Code states that a person is guilty of a felony for knowingly and willingly making statements to any department of the United States Government. = Participant Signature: Date: